ATLANTBH/owl/README.md

 `GET /api/v1/test-runs`

-This API returns all test runs in Test-reporter.
+This API returns all test runs in owl.

 Test runs are suite of tests cases that are run on specific `build` with specific `test-suite`